 If you read My Pregnancy Journey you probably read about how I had been sleeping just fine up until week 33.
-Well those days are most definitely OVER!
-For the past couple of weeks a good night’s sleep has been a distant memory.
-Not only am I waking up many times during the night to go to the bathroom (only to have the teeniest little tinkle), once I am awake I cant seem to get comfortable enough to fall back asleep.
-If thats not the issue, then my insane heartburn kicks in and prevents me from falling asleep.
-I end up tossing and turing for hours before, either finally falling back asleep or giving up all together!
+Well, those days are most definitely OVER!
+For the past couple of weeks, a good night’s sleep has been a distant memory.
+Not only am I waking up many times during the night to go to the bathroom (only to have the teeniest little tinkle), once I am awake I can’t seem to get comfortable enough to fall back asleep.
+If that’s not the issue, then my insane heartburn kicks in and prevents me from falling asleep.
+I end up tossing and turning for hours before, either finally falling back asleep or giving up altogether!

 Poor Daniel is suffering right along with me.
 Every time I toss or turn I wake him up and when I do finally fall asleep I end up snoring like mad (according to him) which keeps him up even longer!

 This pregnancy restlessness is really starting to take its toll on both of us.
 Daniel is working on his Masters Thesis (hopefully he will finish up soon!!) so he really needs a good solid night of sleep in order to focus on his work during the day!
 I’m not working anymore so I don’t really need to be alert for any reason in particular, but I feel exhausted all day long but can’t seem to sleep during the night.
 I am trying to resist the urge to take naps during the day so I don’t mess up my night sleep even further!
 Sometimes though, it’s just too hard to resist.